rpmuller/ePubs/WP1.md

 At one time he speaks of himself exuberantly as a god:

 > Friends, that inhabit the great city looking down on the yellow rock
-> of Acragas, up by the citadel, busy in goodly works, harbour of
+> of Acragas, up by the citadel, busy in goodly works, harbor of
-> honour for the stranger, men unskilled in meanness, all hail.
+> honor for the stranger, men unskilled in meanness, all hail.
 I go
-> about among you an immortal god, no mortal now, honoured among all
+> about among you an immortal god, no mortal now, honored among all
 > as is meet, crowned with fillets and flowery garlands.
 Straightway,
 > whenever I enter with these in my train, both men and women, into
 > the flourishing towns, is reverence done me; they go after me in